Explore The Met's masterpieces with an art historian guide

 Yes, free if you notify at least 24 hours before the start time; a fee applies within 24 hours.
 If booked via a third party, reschedule with them.

-By the Information Desk in front of the Egyptian Pharaoh statue, in the Great Hall of the Metropolitan Museum of Art
+Information Desk in front of the Egyptian Pharaoh statue, Great Hall of the Metropolitan Museum of Art

 Standing on the eastern edge of Central Park, the Metropolitan Museum of Art invites you into one of the largest and most ambitious art collections ever assembled.
 From ancient Egyptian temples to European old masters and contemporary design, the Met surrounds you with objects that span five thousand years of civilization.
 The Metropolitan Museum of Art rewards slow, deliberate exploration, where a single gallery can hold an afternoon's worth of discovery.